All Episodes

 And we don't even go wall to wall with it.

-Why your donations to the Leukemia Lymphoma Society are so important is because blood cancer drugs and treatments and therapies funded by the society are providing hope and survival for other cancers and diseases.
+And the great part of this effort, why your donations to the Leukemia Lymphoma Society are so important is because blood cancer drugs and treatments and therapies funded by this society are providing hope and survival for other cancers and diseases like Glevec.

 There's so many advances taking place.

-We spotlighted Glevex development during one of our curatons years ago.
+We spotlighted Gleevec's development during one of our curathons years ago.

-Now the initial focus of Glevec was on a really tough form of leukemia called chronic myeloginous leukemia.
+Now, the initial focus of Gleevec was on a really tough form of leukemia called chronic myelogenous leukemia.

-Now, very when it was first introduced, Glebeck.
+Now, very, when it was first introduced, Gleevec.

 Now, a very exciting recent long-term study at the MD Anderson Center in Houston, which is one of finest cancer hospitals in the country.